 Master's Degree Prospects

 RWTH Aachen offers a Master course of study in Mineral Resources Engineering in which students go from being generalists to specialists.
-They expand and deepen their skills either in sustainable mineral resource extraction or process engineering.
+They expand and deepen their skills either by specializing in Primary Raw Materials or by chosing as their central focus Secondary Raw Materials.
 Particularly ambitious students can participate in the European Mining, Minerals and Environmental Program or EMMEP, in which RWTH Aachen cooperates with Delft University of Technology and Aalto University in Helsinki.
 All three universities award a triple Master's degree.
 It is also possible to study another Master's course of study such as Sustainable Energy Supply.

 Regulations that apply for all Bachelor and Master courses of study as well as detailed information about the necessary documentation of required language skills can be found in RWTH’s Comprehensive Examination Regulation.
 Examination regulations are only published in German as they are legally binding.